Cain and Abel

 Directed and Performed by Arash and Aryo Khakpour

 Lights by Parjad Sharifi and Sophie Tang

 Costume by Elika Mojtabaei

-Past collaborators of this piece: Parjad Sharifi, Eric Chad, Taylor Janzen, and Sepehr Samimi
+Past collaborators of this piece: Eric Chad and Taylor Janzen

-Special thanks: Canada Council for the Arts, Su-Feh Lee, Stephen White (and Dance Days Victoria), Donna Spencer (and Dancing on the Edge), Mirna Zagar (and Dance in Vancouver), and David McIntosh (and battery opera).
+Special thanks: Canada Council for the Arts, Su-Feh Lee, David McIntosh, Stephen White (and Dance Days Victoria), Donna Spencer (and Dancing on the Edge), Mirna Zagar (and Dance in Vancouver), and Jeanne Holmes (and Canada Dance Festival).

 Scotia Dance centre: Public studio showings of the second half took place in Vancouver, B.C. on March 17th and 18th, 2017.